CHRISTOPHER P. RAMEY, Founder

 HTI: Do you have a favorite book or author?

 CPR: There are so many brilliant authors!
-I’d probably start with Ed DeBono, Dr. Clotaire Rapaille, Lewis Schiff, Noel Kapferer and Malcolm Gladwell.
-My favorite book is likely the one I’m currently reading.
+I’d probably start with Ed DeBono, Dr. Clotaire Rapaille, Pam Danziger, and Noel Kapferer.
+My first book will be published in 2025.

 HTI: Do you have a favorite city or place you like to travel?